HOOPS AI 1.0

 These resources allow users to quickly explore machine learning workflows on CAD data.

-See Evaluate & Install for details on how to get started.
+See Install HOOPS AI for details on how to get started.

 Tutorials and Learning Resources